• Skip to primary navigation

 • Whole Wheat Bread Flour: this maple oat sourdough sandwich bread calls for whole wheat bread flour, which can sometimes be hard to find.
 If unavailable, use regular whole wheat flour.
 The difference is subtle, but whole wheat bread flour yields a little bit stretchier dough and is easier to work with.

-• Kitchen Tools: I recommend a digital oven thermometer with an air probe for monitoring accurate oven temperature and weighing your ingredients using a digital kitchen scale for best outcome (affiliate links).
+• Kitchen Tools: I recommend a digital oven thermometer for monitoring accurate oven temperature and weighing your ingredients using a digital kitchen scale for best outcome (affiliate link).

 A sourdough sandwich bread loaf setting on a cutting board.